The rPACI package

 rPACI.
 They can be split into two categories: primary

-on them, other combined indices are computed: GLPI (a
+combined indices are computed: \(GLPI\)

-generalized linear model) and NBI (naive Bayes
+(a generalized linear model) and \(NBI\) (naive Bayes index).

 Data structure

-First, we assume a data.frame
+First, we assume a data.frame with corneal data is

 already available, which may have been loaded from a file using the

-function readFile
+function readFile (see Workflow

-(see Simulating corneal datasets), or by other
+of rPACI pacakge), simulated using simulateData (see Simulating corneal datasets), or by other

 ways (as long as it meets the dataset requirements below).